robch/mdx/README.md

     --built-in-functions           Enable built-in functions (AI CLI can use file system) --threads N                    Limit the number of concurrent file processing threads

+    --save-chat-history [FILE]     Save the chat history to the specified file (e.g. chat-history-{time}.jsonl)

   OUTPUT

     --save-file-output [FILE]      Save each file output to the specified template file